The North Wales Coast Express is a special train that runs from Manchester and Chester to Holyhead.

 It provides an excellent opportunity for passengers from Manchester and Cheshire to experience the excitement of travelling by steam train along the picturesque North Wales Coast railway line.
 Passengers have a choice of three destinations: the seaside town of Llandudno, the historic city of Bangor, or the port of Holyhead.

-We return to Llandudno Junction and continue westwards along the North Wales Coast Line, crossing the Conwy estuary on Robert Stephenson’s Tubular railway bridge, with Edward 1’s castle overlooking the town and bridge.
+We depart Llandudno Junction and continue westwards along the North Wales Coast Line, crossing the Conwy estuary on Robert Stephenson’s Tubular railway bridge, with Edward 1’s castle overlooking the town and bridge.
 The railway line runs very close to the Irish Sea as we pass through Penmaenmawr and Llanfairfechan, with magnificent sea views across to the Island of Anglesey.
 We stop at Bangor station to set down those passengers who may wish to spend time visiting this historic city, with its cathedral and restored pier.
 Our train crosses the Menai Strait on the Britannia Bridge and enters the Isle of Anglesey.
 We now run across the Island through Valley to enter the sea port of Holyhead, where there will be time to visit the town or marina whilst our steam locomotive is turned and serviced for the return journey.

 The steam locomotives to be used on this day trip come from the following pool: